terrry11/install-blue-merle/README.md

 ## Installation:
 1. Make sure that you are running the latest firmware.
-2. Set device's side-switch into the down position. (away from recessed dot)
+2. Set device side-switch into the down position. (away from recessed dot)
 3. Open a terminal window on your local machine (laptop).
 4. Copy the following command and paste it into the terminal window:
 ```